POPULATION AND LOCALE

 The City of American Canyon operates under the council-manager form of government.
 Policy-making authority is vested in a five-member City Council.
 Day-to-day administration is provided by the City Manager, serving under the direction of the Council.
-Operating departments include Administration, Human Resources, Community Development, Public Works, Parks & Recreation, and Finance.
+Operating departments include Administration, Community Development, Public Works, Parks & Recreation, and Administrative Services.

 American Canyon is a safe community with few major crimes reported.
-Law enforcement services are provided through a contract with the Napa County Sheriff Department.
+Law enforcement services are provided through a contract with the Napa County Sheriff's Office.
 The department is made up of a Police Chief, 4 Sergeants, 18 Sworn Officers and two Police Technicians.
 The police department believes in the philosophy of community policing and is active with community events.
-The department has a DARE officer, two officers assigned to traffic education and enforcement and a School Resource Officer.
-The department responds to all calls for service 24 hours a day 365 days a year and utilizes the resources from the Napa County Sheriff’s Department for major incidents and investigations.
+The department has a Community Resource Officer, two officers assigned to traffic education and enforcement and a School Resource Officer.
+The department responds to all calls for service 24 hours a day 365 days a year and utilizes the resources from the Napa County Sheriff’s Office for major incidents and investigations.

 The American Canyon Fire Protection District is an agency that provides all risk emergency services including response to; structural and wild land fires, rescue calls including structure collapse rescue, vehicle extrication, low to high angle rescue, swift and flood water rescue, confined space and trench rescue.
-The District provides limited hazardous materials response, and first responder service for medical emergencies currently at the basic life support level.
-Staffing includes one full-time Fire Chief, one Assistant Chief, six Fire Captains and nine full time firefighters augmented by twenty reserve firefighters.
+The District provides limited hazardous materials response, and first responder service for medical emergencies providing advanced life support (paramedic) intervention.
+Staffing includes one full-time Fire Chief, one Assistant Chief, six Fire Captains and ten full time firefighters augmented by twenty reserve firefighters.

 The District provides non emergency services such as fire code plan checks, inspections, and enforcement of fire codes and ordinances; participates in educational activities to increase community awareness of fire safety and prevention; and conducts fire investigations within its jurisdiction.
 In the event of a major disaster, the District is responsible for activating the Emergency Operations Center (EOC) for the community of American Canyon.

-The District has Automatic and Mutual Aid agreements with the City of Vallejo and Napa County.
+The District has Automatic and Mutual Aid agreements with the City of Napa, City of Vallejo and Napa County.
 The District’s Insurance Service Office (ISO) rating is related to certain fire insurance premiums, e.g. a lower ISO rating can equate to lower insurance premiums.
-The District’s current ISO rating is; Class 3 (in areas within the District where a fire hydrant is located within 1000 feet).
-Class 8B (in areas within the District where a fire hydrant is located in excess of 1000 feet).
+The District’s current ISO rating is; Class 2 (in areas within the District where a fire hydrant is located within 1000 feet).
+Class 2Y (in areas within the District where a fire hydrant is located in excess of 1000 feet).
 We are located at 911 Donaldson Way East, American Canyon, California 94503.

-Highway 29, the world famous "Napa Valley Wine Trail," runs through American Canyon and intersects with Highway 12 at the north end of town and Highway 37 near the south end.
+State Highway 29 runs through American Canyon and intersects with Highway 12 at the north end of town and Highway 37 near the south end.
 Highway 12 extends east to I-80 (3 miles) and west to the counties of Sonoma and Marin and Highway 101 (25 miles).
 Highway 37 is located one mile south of town and connects to I-80 or Highway 101.

 The City of American Canyon's water supply comes from the North Bay Aqueduct (State Water Project).
 Water pressure is maintained at 65 to 100 psi with flows sufficient to meet the needs of most commercial and industrial projects.
-The City also receives both raw and treated water through agreements with the City of Vallejo to serve new development.
+The City also receives both raw and treated water through agreements with the City of Vallejo.

 The sewer service area extends from the Napa/Solano County line north to Fagan Creek.
 In 2002, American Canyon completed construction of a new 2.57 million gallon per day wastewater treatment facility designed to meet very strict state standards.
 Recycled water meeting Title 22 standards is available.